-The Fram Arrives at Port With All Board Well
+The Fram Arrives at Port With All on Board Well.

 CHRISTIANA, Aug.
-21.-Dr. Nansen's ship Fram. which he left behind in the ice early in January, 1895. in about latitude 83 degrees north, in order to explore the sea north of the route he proposed to follow, eventually reaching 86 degrees 15 minutes ually reaching 86 degrees 15 minutes north, arrived at Skiervo, province of Tromsoc, yesterday evening and Captain Sverdrup, her commander, reported all well on board.
+21 .- Dr. Nansen's ship fram, which he left behind in the ice early in January, 1895, in about latitude 83 degrees north, in order to explore the sea north of the route he proposed to follow, eventually reaching 86 degrees 15 minutes north, arrived at Skjgrvo, province of Tromsoe, yesterday evening and Cap-tain Sverdrup, her commander, reported all well on board.
+The Fram stopped at Danes Island mittee Has to Say-He Thinks Mr. Watson Has a Better Chance of Being the Next Vice President than Mr. Sewall-A Conference Between Senators